 - Upload the file into your favorite post-processing software.
 We suggest open-source solutions, such as Blender or MeshLab.

 - Load your resulting mesh into your favorite slicing software.
-Most slicing software plays well with .obj files.
+Most slicing software plays nicely with .obj files.